-- establish specific accountability standards for administrators, counselors, teachers and school district staff to ensure that every student has the opportunity to develop a next-step plan; - (2) promulgate rules for accredited private schools in order to ensure substantial compliance with the provisions of this section; - monitor compliance with the requirements of this section; and - compile such information as is necessary to evaluate the success of next-step plans and report annually, by December 15, to the legislative education study committee and the governor. - Once a student has entered ninth grade, the graduation requirements shall not be changed for that student .218444.3 from the requirements specified in the law at the time the student entered ninth grade.

-- Successful completion of a minimum of twentythree units aligned to the state academic content and performance standards shall be required for graduation.
-These units shall be as follows: - four units in English, with major emphasis on grammar and literature; - three units in mathematics, at least one (2) of which is equivalent to the algebra I level or higher; - (3) two units in science, one of which shall have a laboratory component; provided, however, that with students entering the ninth grade beginning in the 2005-2006 school year, three units in science shall be required, one of which shall have a laboratory component; - (4) three and one-half units in social science, which shall include United States history and geography, world history and geography and government and economics and for students entering the ninth grade beginning in the 2005-2006 school year, one-half unit in New Mexico history; - one unit in physical education; (5) - (6) one unit in communication skills or business education, with a major emphasis on writing and speaking and that may include a language other than English; .218444.3 and

-[(7) one-half unit in New Mexico history for students entering the ninth grade beginning in the 2005-2006 school year; and

-(8) [7] nine elective units and seven and one-half elective units for students entering the ninth grade in the 2005-2006 school year that meet department content and performance standards.
+- establish specific accountability standards for administrators, counselors, teachers and school district staff to ensure that every student has the opportunity to develop a next-step plan; - (2) promulgate rules for accredited private schools in order to ensure substantial compliance with the provisions of this section; - monitor compliance with the requirements (3) of this section; and - compile such information as is necessary to evaluate the success of next-step plans and report annually, by December 15, to the legislative education study committee and the governor. - Once a student has entered ninth grade, the graduation requirements shall not be changed for that student from the requirements specified in the law at the time the .224446.3 student entered ninth grade.
+[G. Successful completion of a minimum of twenty- three units aligned to the state academic content and performance standards shall be required for graduation.
+These units shall be as follows: (1) four units in English, with major emphasis on grammar and literature; (2) three units in mathematics, at least one of which is equivalent to the algebra I level or higher; (3) two units in science, one of which shall have a laboratory component; provided, however, that with students entering the ninth grade beginning in the 2005-2006 school year, three units in science shall be required, one of which shall have a laboratory component; (4) three units in social science, which shall include United States history and geography, world history and geography and government and economics; (5) one unit in physical education; (6) one unit in communication skills or business education, with a major emphasis on writing and speaking and that may include a language other than English; (7) one-half unit in New Mexico history for students entering the ninth grade beginning in the 2005-2006 school year; and (8) nine elective units and seven and one-half elective units for students entering the ninth grade in the 2005-2006 school year that meet department content and performance standards.
 Student service learning shall be offered as an elective.
 Financial literacy shall be offered as an elective.
 Pre-apprenticeship programs may be offered as electives.
 Media literacy may be offered as an elective.

-- H. For students entering the ninth grade beginning in the 2009-2010 school year, at least one of the units required for graduation shall be earned as an advanced placement or honors course, a dual-credit course offered in cooperation with an institution of higher education or a distance learning course. - I. The department shall establish a procedure for students to be awarded credit through completion of specified career technical education courses for certain graduation requirements, and districts may choose to allow students who successfully complete an industry-recognized credential, certificate or degree to receive additional weight in the calculation of the student's grade point average. - J. Successful completion of the requirements of the .218444.3
+H. For students entering the ninth grade beginning in the 2009-2010 school year]

+G. At least one of the units required for graduation shall be earned as an advanced placement or honors course, a dual-credit course offered in cooperation with an institution of higher education or a distance learning course.

+[1.]
+H. The department shall establish a procedure for students to be awarded credit through completion of specified career technical education courses for certain graduation requirements, and school districts may choose to allow students who successfully complete an industry-recognized credential, certificate or degree to receive additional weight in the calculation of the student's grade point average.

-2 graduation for students entering the ninth grade beginning in 3 the 2009-2010 school year.
-Successful completion of a minimum of twenty-four units aligned to the state academic content and 4 5 performance standards shall be required to earn a New Mexico 6 diploma of excellence.
-These units shall be as follows: 7 four units in English, with major emphasis (1) 8 on grammar, nonfiction writing and literature; provided that 9 department-approved work-based training or career and technical 10 education courses that meet state English academic content 11 performance standards shall qualify as one of the four required 12 English units;
+[J.] I. Successful completion of the requirements of the New Mexico diploma of excellence shall be required for graduation [for students entering the ninth grade beginning in the 2009-2010 school year].
+Successful completion of a minimum of twenty-four units aligned to the state academic content and performance standards shall be required to earn a New Mexico .224446.3 diploma of excellence.
+These units shall be as follows: